 Outputs, Optional: None.

 See step 10 of clause 4.3.2.2.1, step 14 of clause 4.3.2.2.2 and step 5a of clause 4.13.3.6 for details of this service operation.
-If the AMF does not have a N1 context for the UE and if the UE is in CM-IDLE state, the AMF initiates the network triggered service request procedure as specified in clause 4.2.3.4.
-The AMF responds to the consumer NF, with a Namf_Communication_N1MessageTransfer response, providing a result indication of whether the AMF was able to successfully transfer the N1 message towards the UE.

-NOTE: Whether an explicit subscription (Namf_Communication_N1MessageSubscribe) for the N1 response message type needs to piggyback Namf_Communication_N1MessageTransfer service operation invocation will be determined in stage 3.

-5.2.2.2.8 Namf_Communication_N2MessageTrigger service operation

-Service operation name: Namf_Communication_N2MessageTrigger.

-Description: An NF can invoke this service operation to trigger the AMF to send an N2 message towards the AN.

-Known NF Consumers: SMF

-Inputs, Required: CN NF ID, Session ID for UE towards the NF (e.g PDU Session ID), RAN Node ID, N2 message type, Information needed for N2 message to be formed by AMF.

-Inputs, Optional: UE ID.

-Outputs, Required: Result indication.

-Outputs, Optional: None.

-See step 4b of clause 4.2.3.2 for details on the usage of this service operation.
-The following are the sequence of actions that happen when this service operation is invoked.

-1. The consumer NF invokes the Namf_Communication_N2MessageTrigger service operation (CN NF ID, RAN Node ID, UE ID (optional), PDU Session ID (optional), N2 message type, Information needed for N2 message) on the AMF.
-The AMF forms the N2 message using the information provided by the consumer NF and sends the N2 message to the AN.
+The consumer NF invokes the Namf_Communication_N1N2MessageDelivery service operation (CN NF ID, RAN Node ID (optional), UE ID (optional), PDU Session ID (optional), N1 or (and) N2 message type, Information needed for N1 or (and) N2 message) on the AMF.
+The AMF transfer, or forms the N1 and N2 message using the information provided by the consumer NF and sends the N1 or (and) N2 message to the UE or (and) RAN.
 If the UE ID is not included the N2 message to be formed is not UE specific.

-2. The AMF responds to the consumer NF indicating the whether the N2 message is successfully sent towards the AN or not.
+If the AMF does not have a N1 or N2 context for the UE and if the UE is in CM-IDLE state, the AMF initiates the network triggered service request procedure as specified in clause 4.2.3.4.
+The AMF responds to the consumer NF, with a Namf_Communication_N1N2MessageTransfer response, providing a result indication of whether the AMF was able to successfully transfer the N1 or (and) message towards the UE or RAN.

+NOTE: Whether an explicit subscription (Namf_Communication_N1MessageSubscribe, or Namf_Communication_N2MessageSubscribe) for the N1 or N2 response message type needs to piggyback Namf_Communication_N1N2MessageDelivery service operation invocation will be determined in stage 3.

 5.2.2.2.9 Namf_Communication_N2InfoSubscribe service operation

 Service operation name: Namf_Communication_N2InfoSubscribe.